Shwetha-Acharya/suse-build-automation/README.md

 # bash push-changes.sh <suse flavor> <series> <version>

 EXAMPLE:
 # bash push-changes.sh leap15 8 8.5

 WORKING:
 This script can be triggered if the build is successful at OBS.

+NOTE:
-If the build requires any more changes or additional of patches to succeed, those changes should be added to the remote suse repo and updated at OBS.
+If incase the build requires any more changes or addition of any patches to succeed, add the required changes to the remote suse repo and update them at OBS.

-Once the changes made at local suse repo are committed using: # git commit -a --amend push-changes.sh can be triggered.
+Once the build succeeds, commit the changes made at local suse repo using: # git commit -a --amend and trigger push-changes.sh

 ```